Call for Nominations: 2020 Vilcek-Gold Award for Humanism in Healthcare

 “This is the first humanism-in-healthcare-focused award for the Vilcek Foundation, and the first immigrant-focused award for the Gold Foundation,” said Richard I. Levin, president and CEO of the Arnold P. Gold Foundation.

 The recipient of the 2020 award will be selected by a panel of distinguished experts and announced in May 2020.
-The inaugural Vilcek-Gold Award was bestowed upon pediatrician Mona Hanna-Attisha in 2019 for her work and advocacy in exposing the water crisis in Flint, Michigan, in 2015, and for her subsequent leadership in developing interventions to mitigate the impact of the crisis on affected youth and families.
+The inaugural Vilcek-Gold Award was bestowed upon pediatrician Mona Hanna-Attisha in 2019 for alerting the authorities and the public to the water crisis in Flint, Michigan in 2015, and for her work on behalf of the children exposed to toxic levels of lead.

 The Vilcek Foundation